 As we work our way through the final sections of the OSHA Compliance Assistance Quick Start Guide, we’ll look at the following issues:

 - Safety and health management/jobsite safety and health programs

 - Safety and/or EHS training for employees

 We’ll give a quick overview of what OSHA discusses in each section, and we’ll list out and link to helpful resources that OSHA provides for each section as well.

 In addition, we’ll give you some tips for training your workers on topics related to each of the sections.
-In doing that, we’ll provide some sample videos from our EHS eLearning library.
-Here’s a quick overview video of just a few of the highlights from those courses:
+In doing that, we’ll provide some sample videos from our online environmental, health, and safety training course library.

 As you read, remember we’re focusing on the general industry suggestions.